mediachain/mediachain/rfc/mediachain-rfc-2.md

 ### The Genesis Block

-At birth the datastore contains an initial dataset from public sources, together with a single block of `JournalEntry` records that represent the Genesis block of the Journal.
-This initial journal is stored in IPFS and mirrored by all Peers forming the bootstrap core network.
+At birth the datastore contains an initial dataset from public sources, together with a single `Block` of transactions and a chain reference to `Nil`.
+This Genesis block describes the bootstrap datastore and is the first block in the Journal blockchain when the core network becomes operational.

 ### Extending the Blockchain